 4. No access – While your items are being stored, will you need to occasionally access items inside?
 If your unit will not be stored on your property, many storage companies will transport your mobile unit to an undisclosed location for storage – sometimes out of state!
 Under no circumstances can you access your belongs – not until your lease is complete and you’re ready to unload your unit.

-As with any storage facility you are researching, check online reviews, Better Business Bureau Accreditation, Consumer Reviews and more.
+As with any storage facility you are researching, check online reviews, the Better Business Bureau, Consumer Reviews and more.
 Often times seeking out a small, local or family-owned business can provide you with greater flexibility, top-notch customer service and a friendlier rental experience.